charlielobster/CUDA_NekRS/README.md

 UPDATE 9/15 - This Readme is still in progress.
 While I am able to compile NekRS without issue now, I'm unable to run any NekRS samples without fatally crashing.
 The most recent error is a call to OpenMPI (MPI_WaitAll) inside 3rd_party/gslib/ogs/oogs.cpp, so I am trying to recompile ompi with better error handling, and suspect my OMPI build flags.

 NekRS is a large project with many moving parts written for a different computing topology than a traditional laptop or pc.
-This Readme documents the process and progress of installing these tools.
+This Readme documents the process and progress of installing its required tools for this new OS and topology.
 The tools appear to require build configuration for CUDA support so I am focusing on building them from source when possible.
 I don't know if that is necessary in every case.
 Overall, it seems the best way to get up to speed with any troubleshooting efforts.

 I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps unless explicitly stated.